Marine Conservation and Dolphin Research in Tanzania

 Accommodation

-The house has all the amenities you’ll need, including Wi-Fi, daily housekeeping, shared bathroom facilities and communal spaces.
+Accommodation is at our Jambiani Volunteer Base situated a 10-minute walk away from the beach.
+Take a stroll at sunrise to see the fishermen already bustling about and families cooking over charcoal stoves at sunset to get a real look into Zanzibari life.
+The base has all the amenities you’ll need, including Wi-Fi, daily housekeeping, shared bathroom facilities, and communal spaces.
 You will sleep in shared, same-gender basic and comfortable rooms.
-Each room sleeps a maximum of six volunteers and is equipped with storage space, bunk beds, mosquito nets and fans.
+Each room sleeps a maximum of six volunteers and is equipped with storage space, bunk beds, mosquito nets, and fans.
 Bedding and a towel are provided however please bring a swimming towel.
-Laundry service is provided at 10,000TZS (roughly USD $5) per load and there is the option to wash your own clothes as well.
+Laundry service is provided at approximately AUD $6 per load and there is the option to wash your own clothes as well.

 Local chefs will prepare 3 fresh meals each day, including weekends, and can cater for any type of dietary needs.
 Volunteers are also welcome to use the communal fridges and freezers.

-Two Volunteer Managers and the Base Manager live on the premises and the office is also on-site.
+One staff member liveson the premises and the office is also on-site.
 There is space for storing project resources and several locations for project preparation and data entry activities.

 Why Volunteer with CISaustralia